MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

-When will a jet engine fail?
-This project answers that critical question by turning raw sensor data into predictive intelligence.
-Using NASA's run-to-failure dataset, I've created hybrid models that combine the pattern-recognition power of convolutional neural networks with the predictive strength of CatBoost algorithms.
-The result is a system that can "listen" to an engine's vital signs and forecast both its remaining useful life and overall health status—potentially saving millions in maintenance costs and preventing catastrophic failures before they happen.
+This project addresses the critical challenge of predicting jet engine failures by transforming raw sensor data into actionable predictive intelligence.
+Leveraging NASA's run-to-failure dataset, I developed hybrid models that integrate the pattern-recognition capabilities of convolutional neural networks with the robust predictive power of CatBoost algorithms.
+This system effectively monitors engine vital signs to forecast remaining useful life and overall health status, thereby offering the potential for substantial savings in maintenance costs and proactive prevention of catastrophic failures.

 ## **Querying my Grandfather's Memoir with RAG ([Link](https://github.com/MattPickard/Project_Portfolio/tree/main/Memoir_Rag_Project))**